“Everything in life is either predator or prey. You are either hunting or running.” -Unknown

 - The first portion of each hunt is offered to the one who dealt the killing strike

-- The first portion of a ritual hunt is offered directly to Nenteth, typically through incineration
+- The first portion of a ritual hunt is offered directly to Nenteth as a burnt offering

 - Kill what is needed, eat what is killed.
 (This seems to be an axiom against wastefulness, but has led to the practice among some followers to eat fallen enemies.
 This is most notable among the Ogres but is common enough with the Kithrix as well.
 It is unclear if this is considered a “sanctified” practice by Nenteth, but there are no stories among his faithful of being punished for it.)